dr8co/printf/README.md

 - `r` prints a string in reverse.
 - `R` prints the [ROT-13](https://en.wikipedia.org/wiki/ROT13 "ROT-13") cypher of a string.

+More features and capabilities to be added later.

 _________________________________________

 ## Usage